 A Fox News poll on Thursday had given him a 13-point lead over Cruz in South Carolina.

-John Long, 72, a Marco Rubio supporter from Columbia, S.C., says the U.S. military and Christian values go hand in hand.
-(Matt Kwong/CBC)
+Columbia, S.C., says the U.S. military and Christian values go hand in

 As Columbia resident John Long, who attended Rubio's morning rally on Friday, said: Military credentials are one thing; faith credentials are another.